PrisonTeam/Prison/docs/prison_docs_311_guide_automanager.md

 # Sync Tasks for Breaking Blocks

+NOTE: This is additional information on the following setting.
+See the section above titled **Event Processor Handling - Sync Tasks for Breaking Blocks**:
+`options.blockBreakEvents.applyBlockBreaksThroughSyncTask: true`

+The value of `true` is the default value.

 Prison is trying its best to optimize performance so your server will have the best experience with no lag.
 In order to provide the best performance, some features do not always work the best on all servers due to memory limitations, processor performance, huge number of plugins, or almost any other variable which is outside of the control of Prison.
 Therefore, there are some performance features that work really well on some servers, but not on others.
 This is not a "problem" with any specific plugin, or server, but it's an expected behavior because all servers are different and they can perform in very different ways based upon configurations.